Skip to Main Content

 If your details are right

 Great!
-Take a look at how your papers/articles are being cited, view your h-graph and analyse your author output (h-index, documents by source and type, documents by subject, coauthors and citations).
+Take a look at how your papers/articles are being cited, view your citation and analyse your author output (h-index, documents by source and type, documents by subject, coauthors and citations, contribution to SDGs, topics).

-You might want to link your Scopus Author Profile to your ORCID ID if you have one – check out our ORCID library guide for help on how to do this.
-Check your Scopus Author Profile from time to time to check that new publications are being added correctly.
+It is recommended that you link your Scopus Author Profile to your ORCID ID if you have one – check out our ORCID Library guide for help on how to do this.
+Check your Scopus Author Profile from time to time to make sure that new publications are being added correctly.
 You can also set up an alert that will email you when new publications are added.

 If your details are wrong

 If you have several Author Profiles or there are publications in your profile that do not belong to you, you can ask Scopus to merge them.
-You can do this by using the ‘Request author detail corrections’ link or use the Scopus Author Feedback Wizard (or contact Karen Rowlett, the University’s Research Publications Adviser who can do this on your behalf).
+You can do this by using the ‘Edit profile’ link or use the Scopus Author Feedback Wizard (or contact Karen Rowlett, the University’s Research Publications Adviser who can do this on your behalf).
 It is worth checking that any missing publications have not been attributed to another researcher of a similar name.
 Corrections are usually done within 2-4 weeks.

 The Scopus database collates outputs from thousands of journals and other publications and tracks citations to them.
 The database is useful for searching for articles relevant to your research, helping you to decide where to publish, identifying potential collaborators and also helping you to discover who is citing your work and how often it is being cited.

-In 2024 the Scopus database included over 94 million records and over 2.4 billion cited references.
-It included content from over 7000 publishers.
-The database also included over 330 thousand books and over 2 million preprints from 7 major preprint servers.
+In 2025 the Scopus database included over 100 million records.
+The database also included over 404 thousand books and over 2.6 million preprints from major preprint servers.